-the effects of char penetration between wood members or wood cover in accordance with 3.5.1.2, and for the effects of Type X gypsum panel product contraction in accordance with 3.5.2.2.
+the effects of char penetration between wood members or wood cover in accordance with 3.6.1.2, and for the effects of Type X gypsum panel product contraction in accordance with 3.6.2.2.

-3.7 Tested Fire-Resistance-Rated Assemblies
+3.8 Tested Fire-Resistance-Rated Assemblies

-Assemblies tested in accordance with ASTM E119 or UL 263 are provided in Supplement B. Supplement B1 and B2 provides a listing of reported wall assemblies meeting specified 1-hr and 2-hr fireresistance ratings, respectively.
-Supplement B3 and B4 provides a listing of reported floor/ceiling and roof/ceiling assemblies meeting specified 1-hr and 2-hr fire-resistance ratings, respectively.
+Assemblies tested in accordance with ASTM E119 or UL 263 are provided in Supplement B. Supplement B1 and B2 provide a listing of reported wall assemblies meeting specified 1-hr and 2-hr fire-resistance ratings, respectively.
+Supplement B3 and B4 provide a listing of reported floor/ceiling and roof/ceiling assemblies meeting specified 1-hr and 2-hr fire-resistance ratings, respectively.

-3.8 Component Additive Method for Assemblies
+3.9 Component Additive Method for Assemblies

 The fire-resistance ratings of wall assemblies, floor/ceiling assemblies, and roof/ceiling assemblies shall be permitted to be calculated using the provisions of this section which are based on ASTM E119 or UL 263 test data.
-The fire-resistance rating shall be the minimum time determined from the structural fire resistance time calculated in 3.8.1 and the thermal separation time calculated in 3.8.2.
+The fire-resistance rating shall be the minimum time determined from the structural fire resistance time calculated in 3.9.1 and the thermal separation time calculated in 3.9.2.

-3.8.1 Calculating the Structural Fire Resistance Time
+3.9.1 Calculating the Structural Fire Resistance Time

-The structural fire resistance time of an assembly shall be equal to the sum of the structural fire resistance times assigned to the members in 3.8.1.1 and the protection times assigned to the protective membrane on the fire-exposed side in accordance with 3.8.1.2.
+The structural fire resistance time of an assembly shall be equal to the sum of the structural fire resistance times assigned to the members in 3.9.1.1 and the protection times assigned to the protective membrane on the fire-exposed side in accordance with 3.9.1.2.
 The membrane on the unexposed side shall not be included in determining the structural fire resistance time of the assembly.

-3.8.1.1 Fire Resistance Times for Wood Members in Assemblies: The structural fire resistance times for wood members in common assemblies are provided in 3.8.1.1.1 through 3.8.1.1.3.
+3.9.1.1 Fire resistance times for wood members in assemblies: The structural fire resistance times for wood members in common assemblies are provided in 3.9.1.1.1 through 3.9.1.1.3.

-3.8.1.1.1 Sawn Lumber, LVL, PSL, or LSL Studs: The structural fire resistance times for sawn lumber or LVL, PSL, or LSL studs in Table 3.8.1.1.1 shall be permitted for use with the component additive method of this section provided that the stress ratio for the studs does not exceed the tabulated value.
+3.9.1.1.1 Sawn lumber, LVL, PSL, or LSL studs: The structural fire resistance times for sawn lumber or LVL, PSL, or LSL studs in Table 3.9.1.1.1 shall be permitted for use with the component additive method of this section provided that the stress ratio for the studs does not exceed the tabulated value.